char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

-# Start Activities With Friends
+# Start Activities with Friends

 ## Overview

+You can enhance your Discord experience by hosting group voice and video chats with friends.
-In this user guide, you will learn how to host group voice and video chats on Discord, specifically focusing on starting an activity to watch YouTube videos together.
+In this section, you will learn how to start activities, such as watching YouTube videos together.

-By the end of this guide, you'll be equipped with the knowledge to initiate and enjoy collaborative activities with your friends on Discord.
+By the end, you will have the basic knowledge to initiate and enjoy collaborative activities with your friends on Discord.

 ## Host Group Voice & Video Chat

-1. Go to Discord's website and pick a server from the list on the left.
+1. Select a server from the list on the left column.

 ![download.png](pictures/2-1.png){ width="600" }